MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - You can launch PowerShell via the Start Menu or `$env:ProgramFiles\PowerShell\<version>\pwsh.exe`

 > [!NOTE]
-> PowerShell 7.3 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+> PowerShell 7.4 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
-> PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell 7.
+> PowerShell 7.4 is an in-place upgrade that removes previous versions of PowerShell 7.
 Preview
 > versions of PowerShell can be installed side-by-side with other versions of PowerShell.
 >
-> - PowerShell 7.3 is installed to `$env:ProgramFiles\PowerShell\7`
+> - PowerShell 7.4 is installed to `$env:ProgramFiles\PowerShell\7`
 > - The `$env:ProgramFiles\PowerShell\7` folder is added to `$env:PATH`
-> - Folders for previously released versions PowerShell are deleted
 >
-> If you need to run PowerShell 7.3 side-by-side with other versions, use the [ZIP install][20]
+> If you need to run PowerShell 7.4 side-by-side with other versions, use the [ZIP install][20]
 > method to install the other version to a different folder.

 ### Support for Microsoft Update in PowerShell 7.2 and newer